jeremiasivan/SimNOW/empirical_analysis/README.md

     - `wsize.uqtops`: distribution of unique window topologies and their respective frequency.
 If `bootstrap_type` is provided, it only includes window trees with average bootstrap value more than 80 (parametric) or 95 (UFBoot).

 Additionally, the code will generate `prefix.sumtable` in the output folder, which summarises the delta AIC and window trees for each `step`.
 If `bootstrap_type` is provided, the counts for window trees and topologies only include those with average bootstrap value more than 80 (parametric) or 95 (UFBoot).

+### <a id="dacnow">Using variable window sizes</a>
+In this step, we run the splitting-and-merging algorithm on empirical alignment and generate the summary statistics.
+The parameters for this step are set in `1_main.Rmd`.
+The details of the parameters and outputs are similar to those from the simulations (see `codes/README.md`).

 ## <a id="datasets">Datasets</a>